 The Most Beautiful Train Ride in America for $97: A Journey Worth Taking

-There’s something almost timeless about train travel: the slow unfurling of landscapes, the unhurried conversations in the dining car, and the way every bend reveals a new postcard view.
+Introduction There’s something almost timeless about train travel: the slow unfurling of landscapes, the unhurried conversations in the dining car, and the way every bend reveals a new postcard view.
 For roughly $97, you can ride a route that many travelers and critics call one of the most beautiful in America.
 If you’d like ideas for charming places to explore around the route’s stops, check out a guide to the 17 most charming small towns to plan side trips that pair perfectly with a scenic rail journey.

-At first glance, $97 sounds like a bargain for a major scenic trip, and in many cases it is.
+Why $97 Feels Like a Steal At first glance, $97 sounds like a bargain for a major scenic trip, and in many cases it is.
 That fare usually covers coach seating on a long-distance daytime route that threads together dramatic coastlines, mountain passes, river valleys, and rolling farmland.
 For travelers who don’t need private sleeper accommodations, the cost-to-experience ratio is exceptional: you get hours of uninterrupted scenery, onboard amenities like a café or sightseer lounge, and a slow, contemplative pace that’s impossible to replicate by car or plane.

 What Makes This Route Special